aesaganda/mongokafka/README.md

-# My App
+# MongoDB and Kafka with Docker Compose

-My App is a Python application that uses Kafka and MongoDB to process data.
+This is a Python application that uses Kafka and MongoDB to process data.

 ## Building and Running the Containers